randomir/envie/README.rst

 I like to keep my virtual environments close to source (especially in production).
-With hundreds of projects on disk, this enables me to keep environment dir names short and relevant to project (since a project can sometimes have several environments, e.g. dev, prod, test), and environments easier to maintain in general.
+With hundreds of projects on disk, this enables me to keep environment dir names short and project-relevant (since a project can have several environments, e.g. dev, prod, test).
+Also, environments are easy to locate, update, or rebuild (maintain in general).

 If you structure your files/projects in any of the ways depicted in Fig 1. below, you'll find Envie particularly helpful.